To provide information to child protection workers about the processes for:

 Child protection workers must complete Form 904 – Request for Interstate Casework Assistance from WA (in related resources).
 When requesting casework assistance, as much information as possible should be provided about the child, as well as a copy of the child's protection order, current case plan and carer assessment.

-A request for casework assistance must also contain a clear contingency plan in the event that the care arrangement breaks down.
-The assistance is usually limited to general support and monitoring of the care arrangement.
+A request for casework assistance must also contain a clear contingency plan in the event that the placement breaks down.
+The assistance is usually limited to general support and monitoring of the placement through home visits.

 Unless there are extenuating circumstances, the receiving state should respond to the request for casework assistance within six weeks of receipt by the ILO, accepting or declining the request in writing.
 If a response has not been received within nine weeks and the issue remains unresolved, the sending state may refer the matter in accordance with the dispute resolution process.